julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   `----

-  These directories will be used by the LDM, TDS, and RAMADDA docker containers when we mount diretories from the Docker host into these containers.
+  These directories will be used by the LDM, TDS, and RAMADDA docker containers when we mount directories from the Docker host into these containers.